Quick Links

 Trim off the roots and the coarse dark green part of the tops.
 Cut the leeks in half lengthways.
 Wash thoroughly.
 Slice to the desired size.

 Corned Beef is basically a beef brisket.
 The brine is a mixture of spices and salt.
-You can read more about how a brisket becomes corned beef here: Spruce Eats - What is Corned Beef?
+There are several different cuts of Corned Beef Briskets but I usually use a flat cut when making this recipe.
+You can always use a point-cut corned beef for this recipe if that is what you prefer.

 You will need the following ingredients to make this Corned Beef Pot-au-Feu recipe (see recipe card for quantities): Corned Beef, Cold Water, Red Potatoes, Cabbage, Yellow Onion, White Turnips, Carrots, Leeks, Kohlrabi, Bay Leaf, Dried Thyme and Salt.